surajssd/blog_contents/content/post/framework-for-scripts-and-binaries.md

 You can find my `~/.bashrc` file [here](https://github.com/surajssd/dotfiles/blob/master/configs/bashrc).

+### Project Specific Scripts

+There are specific scripts that you want to use only for a project.
+Now you might wonder why not contribute them to the project itself.
+There could be scripts to copy code to a remote server; you don't want to contribute such scripts to the project because they are particular to your workflow.
+In such a case, I have something called a project-specific `.scripts` directory in the root of the project.
+Read more about it in detail in this another blog post of mine [here](https://suraj.io/post/project-specific-scripts/).

 ## Managing random binaries

 Now many projects ship their binaries off of their Github releases but don't have a package made for an operating system.
 Now packaging an application for every operating system could be a daunting task for the maintainers of the project, not everyone is willing to take that on their plate(I am grateful those maintainers already working on the open source project I don't expect them to do more work).